 - To modify click the Edit icon next to each algorithm.

 When creating (and modifying) the algorithm, the following popup will display:

 - Lookup Details:

 - Delimiter - the character used in the file to separate mappings of original/cleansed value pairs.

 Pool Size and Performance

-The pool size (number of rows in the lookup file) affects both the creation time and the load time.
-An estimate is that the increase in load time is 10 to 3 - increase the number of values to load by 3 and it will take 10 times longer.
+The pool size (number of rows in the lookup file) affects both the algorithm creation time and the load time when the job starts up.
+An estimate is that the increase in load time is 10 to 3 - increase the number of values by 3 times and it will take 10 times longer to load.
 On an average system, it will take 4 min to load 500,000 values.
 Loading 1,500,00 will take 40 min.

 The graph below shows the load values in milliseconds (y) and in the number of values loaded on the horizontal axis (x).